Edward J. Black

+He was considered by the legislature for election to the position of Attorney General of the state of Georgia, but was defeated by one vote.

-Black served in the Georgia House of Representatives from 1829 to 1831.
-He moved to Screven County, Georgia, in 1832; at that time, he married Augusta George Anna Kirkland, and greatly grew his slave ownership from a few slaves to "thirty or forty slaves," according to his son's later recollections.
+Black moved to Screven County, Georgia, in 1832; at that time, he married Augusta George Anna Kirkland, and greatly grew his slave ownership from a few slaves to "thirty or forty slaves," according to his son's later recollections.
+The 1840 Census enumeration of Edward J. Black shows he owned 20 enslaved people.
+The 1850 Census of Slave Inhabitants enumerates his widow as "owner" of 30 enslaved persons.

 In 1838, he was elected to the United States House of Representatives as a Whig to represent Georgia in the 26th United States Congress and served one term from March 4, 1839, until March 3, 1841, as he lost his reelection bid as a Democrat for a second term in that seat in 1840; however, he did win election as a Democrat to fill a vacancy in the 27th Congress caused by the resignations of Georgia Representatives Julius C. Alford, William Crosby Dawson and Eugenius Aristides Nisbet.

+In 1840, Edward J. Black, with two of his colleagues (Walter T. Colquitt and Mark A. Cooper) of the U.S. House of Representatives, diverged from the rest of the Congressional delegation from Georgia by refusing to support Gen. William Henry Harrison for the Presidency.

-He won reelection to that seat in the general election of 1842 and served in the 28th Congress and his second sting in the U.S. congress spanned from January 3, 1842, to March 3, 1845.
+He won reelection to that seat in the general election of 1842 and served in the 28th Congress and his second stint in the U.S. congress spanned from January 3, 1842, to March 3, 1845.
 Black lost his reelection bid in 1844 and returned to practicing law.

-He died on September 1, 1846, and was buried in a family cemetery near Millettville, South Carolina, in Allendale County.
+He died on September 1, 1846, at the residence of Mr. G. Robison, his wife's grandfather, in the Barnwell District.
+He was buried in a family cemetery near Millettville, South Carolina, in Allendale County.